 Bladder stones are produced when mineral deposits in the bladder and form into small “stones.”
 Generally distressing older males, bladder stones can be painful, but there are several treatment options available.

 - It is common in men over the age of 50.

-- Indications of bladder stones include a alteration in urine color and discomfort when urinating
+- Indications of bladder stones include an alteration in urine color and discomfort when urinating

 - Bladder stones are rarer in women.

-- Bladder stones can be a reason of blood in the urine
+- Bladder stones can be a reason for blood in the urine

 Bladder stones may not produce symptoms straight away.
 But, if the stone irritates the bladder, symptoms can include the following:

 - Discomfort or pain in the penis for males